jpaggi/recursive/README.txt

 ... length of introns
 ... presence in graveley study
 - trend towards global statistics instead of individual examples
+- chr2L   2890915 2924913 + is clearly being used as a ratchet site!, but marked as annotated

+Need to be able to:
+1) compute overlap between sjr and mcmc reads
+2) look for nearest good motif / find best motif in a given range
+3) compare found sites with annotated ss and such
+4)

 Sequence Motifs